mother-of-all-self-hosting/ansible-role-docmost/docs/configuring-docmost.md

 # Set a S3 secret access key ID
 docmost_environment_variable_aws_s3_secret_access_key: ""

-# Set the the region where your S3 bucket is located
+# Set the region where your S3 bucket is located
 docmost_environment_variable_aws_s3_region: ""

 # Set a S3 bucket name to use